William Clay Ford Jr.

 Vice President, Global Ford Customer Service Division

-Toney works with hundreds of Ford dealers around the world.
+Frederiek Toney works with Ford dealerships around the world.
 He joined Ford in 2000 and has held positions in logistics, operations, and parts and service.
 Most recently, he served as executive director, global material planning and logistics.
-Prior to Ford, Toney spent 23 years in management at Caterpillar, Inc. and American Honda Motor Co.
+Before joining Ford, Toney spent 23 years in management at Caterpillar Inc. and American Honda Motor Co.
 In 2012, Black Enterprise magazine named Toney one of the “100 Most Powerful Executives in Corporate America.”
-He has an M.B.A. from the University of La Verne.
+He has an MBA from the University of La Verne.

 Dr. Ken Washington

-Washington heads Ford’s research organization, overseeing the development and implementation of the company’s technology strategy, and plays a key role in the company’s expansion into emerging mobility opportunities.
+Dr. Ken Washington heads Ford’s worldwide research organization, overseeing the development and implementation of the company’s technology strategy, and plays a key role in the company’s expansion into emerging mobility opportunities.
 Before joining Ford, Washington was VP of the Advanced Technology Center at Lockheed Martin Space Systems Co. in California.
-Washington was responsible for leading an organization of approximately 700 scientists and engineers in performing research and development in space science and related R&D.
+He was responsible for leading an organization of approximately 700 scientists and engineers in performing research and development in space science.

-Watters is responsible for all Ford operations in South America.
-Before his current assignment, he was chief financial officer and vice president, finance and strategic planning, for Ford of Europe.
-He has been a member of the Ford Otosan board of directors since March 2012 and the Ford Sollers board of directors since April 2012.
+Lyle Watters is responsible for all Ford operations in South America.
+Before this, he was CFO and vice president, finance and strategic planning, for Ford of Europe.
+He has been a member of the boards of directors of Ford Otosan and Ford Sollers since April 2012.
 Prior to his job in Europe, he was chief financial officer, Ford South America.
 Between October 2005 and September 2008, Watters was director of business strategy at Ford of Europe, and was responsible for business development and strategic planning.

 Vice President, Product Development for Asia Pacific

-Worthington leads Ford’s plan to bring more than 50 new vehicles and powertrains to its Asia Pacific region.
-Previously, he served as the vehicle line director for Asia Pacific, playing a key role in delivering the first wave of global Ford products for Asia Pacific markets, along with developing Ford’s product development capability in the region.
-Since joining the company in 1985, Worthington has held various positions in product development and product strategy.
-Among other company assignments, he led product development in Australia for six years.
+Trevor Worthington leads Ford’s plan to bring more than 50 new vehicles and powertrains to its Asia Pacific region.
+Previously, as the vehicle line director for Asia Pacific, he played a key role in delivering the first wave of global products for Asia Pacific markets, along with developing Ford’s product development capability in the region.
+Since joining the company in 1985, Worthington has held various positions in product development and strategy.
+Among other assignments, he led product development in Australia for six years.

 William Clay Ford Jr.